ericmedvet/slides/advanced-programming-2020/01-intro.md

 - unrelevant question

 Relevant question: is my software fast enough?
-- measure
+- it depends: measure!

 If not?
-- profile
+1. profile
-- find opportunities for improvement
+2. find opportunities for improvement
-- improve
+3. improve

+(that is: write good code!)

 The problem is rarely in interpretation!